Seeking the word for Life in Chinese or Japanese?

 Better to sacrifice one's life than one's principles.

-This Chinese proverb means "principles of life" or "The personal obligations and rules that you live by."
+生活信條 is a Chinese proverb that means “principles of life” or “The personal obligations and rules that you live by.”

 For instance, if you were a vegetarian, the act of not eating meat fits into this category.

-This could also be translated as "Way of living."
+This could also be translated as a “Way of living.”

-This Japanese proverb literally means "Single Aristocrat" or "Single Noble."
+独身贵族 is a Japanese proverb that means “Single Aristocrat” or “Single Noble.”

-The understood meaning is that single people can live freely without a spouse or kids to support.
+The understood meaning is that single people can live freely without a spouse or kids to support them.
 To put it in an old cliché, they are footloose and fancy-free.

-If you are a bachelor or bachelorette with few responsibilities and just a thirst for freedom and a worry-free life, this could be the title for you.
+If you are a bachelor or bachelorette with few responsibilities and just a thirst for freedom and a worry-free life, this could be your title.

 暴徒生活 is probably the best way to say "Thug Life" in Chinese, Japanese, and Korean.

-It's a strange title to be sure, so expect native Asian people to be confused when they see your Thug Life calligraphy.
+It's a strange title, to be sure, so expect native Asian people to be confused when they see your Thug Life calligraphy.

 The first two characters mean bandit, thug, ruffian, insurgent, rioter, or mob.